Brașov-Ghimbav International Airport: History

+Planning

-The project is widely supported by the local population and some businesses in the area have announced plans to switch to air freight services.
+The project has been widely supported by the local population and some businesses in the area have announced plans to switch to air freight services.
 It is expected that the airport will create 4,000 jobs and reach 1 million passengers in 8 years, with a further 6,000 jobs being generated indirectly.
-Planned costs of the project are estimated at €87 million.
+Planned costs of the project were originally estimated at €87 million.

 In 2006, the Romanian State Domain Agency transferred 110 hectares of land to Brașov County.
-Intelcan Canada was to develop and build the airport in coordination with Brașov, Harghita, and Covasna counties as well as Ghimbav city.
+Intelcan Canada was to develop and build the airport in coordination with Brașov, Harghita, and Covasna counties as well as the Ghimbav city.
 The airport's charter was officially signed on 14 November 2005.
 Intelcan inaugurated the construction of the airport on 15 April 2008.
 The initial target for completion was twenty-four to thirty months.
 However, due to legal matters and a lack of funds, the construction works had stopped and Intelcan left the project, being replaced by the local authorities.

+Construction

 On 18 November 2012, the Brașov County authorities signed a €12.7 million (VAT excluded) contract with Vectra Service, a local construction company, for building the runway.
 Eventually, construction of the airport restarted in April 2013 with the works at the 2820 m runway.
 On 3 October 2014, the runway was officially inaugurated.
-Ronan Keating was the first passenger to ever use the airport runway in 2019, five years after it was built.

 The contract for the construction of the main terminal building, with a total area of 11780 sqm, was awarded to the Romanian contractor Bog'Art Bucharest and was signed on 21 August 2019.
 Construction works for the passenger terminal started on 17 March 2020 and were completed by March 2021.

-CFR announced a feasibility study for the construction of an 8-km rail connection from the airport to the Brașov railway station.
-The study was contracted in September 2020 and the rail line will be financed from the Next Generation EU recovery fund.
-The total cost of this investment was estimated at €300 million.
+The construction works on the entire site were finally completed in May 2023, with the total costs raising to approximately €140 million.

+Air traffic control is provided by a remote virtual tower operated from 400 km away, in Arad.

+Opening

 In the first year of operations, the airport is expected to service 300,000 passengers.

-Air traffic control will be provided by a remote virtual tower operated from 400 km away, at Arad International Airport.

-Interest has already been shown by flight operators from Germany (Lufthansa), Poland (LOT Polish Airlines), Turkey (Turkish Airlines), Hungary (Wizz Air), and Israel (El Al), but also from internal operators, from Constanța (Blue Air) and Bucharest (Air Bucharest and TAROM).
+It is expected that the traffic at the airport will reach one million passengers by 2026, and the construction of a second terminal, or more likely an extension of the already existing building, is envisioned for 2027–2033.

+The airport opened on 15 June 2023.
+The first flight was a TAROM flight from Bucharest, operated by a Boeing 737-700 registered YR-BGG (TAROM's retrojet) which touched down at 08:10 in the morning.
+The first international flight was Dan Air flight 234 from Stuttgart, operated by an Airbus A320 registered YR-DSE.